 Under normal conditions, your UK home insurance company will already have a value of the contents in your home.
 If a situation occurs where your building or contents suffer damage due to unexpected events you should contact your home insurance provider and lodge a claim.
 They will send an assessor, sometimes called an insurance adjuster, to view and determine the damage to your home.
 The insurance adjuster may value the damage to your home and contents separately.

 However, these prices are simply a guideline because the cost of your home insurance policy depends on a number of variables.
 The most important is your excess.
 This is your financial contribution to any claim you make from your insurer.
-If you choose a higher excess, you can reduce the price of your home insurance.
+If you choose a higher excess, you can reduce your home insurance costs.

 Other variables which play a role when your insurer is calculating the price of your policy are: